hawkeye64/QCarbonCharts/docs/src/pages/all-about-qcarboncharts/installation-types.md

 ```

 #### Describe
 When installed as an App Extension, you can use `quasar describe QCarbonCharts`.
-You can replace `QCarbonCharts` with any of the charting types types (ex: `quasar describe QCarbonChartsBubble`).
+You can replace `QCarbonCharts` with any of the charting types types (ex: `quasar describe QccBubble`).

 ### Or Create and register a boot file